JJRC H37 – the cheapest smartphone controlled foldable “selfie drone”

 - Near 100 meters control range in open field.

-JJRC H37 Elfie review
+JJRC H37 Elfie review with pros and cons

 I will start my JJRC H37 review with thanking Alice from GeekBuying for offering me this nice gadget.
 I asked her if she knows the cute girl from the H37’s promo video because I want to meet someone with whom I can learn Chinese 😀